Darklg/HTML2CSS/README.md

 HTML2CSS
 ========

-This project will create CSS classes based on the provided HTML.
+This tool will suggest CSS classes based on the provided HTML.

 ## Explanations